cloudflare/terraform-provider-cloudflare/docs/resources/logpush_job.md

 - `account_id` (String) The account identifier to target for the resource.
 - `enabled` (Boolean) Whether to enable the job.
 - `filter` (String) Use filters to select the events to include and/or remove from your logs.
 For more information, refer to [Filters](https://developers.cloudflare.com/logs/reference/logpush-api-configuration/filters/).
 - `frequency` (String) A higher frequency will result in logs being pushed on faster with smaller files. `low` frequency will push logs less often with larger files.
-Available values: `"high"`, `"low"`.
+Available values: `high`, `low`.
 Defaults to `high`.
 - `logpull_options` (String) Configuration string for the Logshare API.
 It specifies things like requested fields and timestamp formats.
 See [Logpull options documentation](https://developers.cloudflare.com/logs/logpush/logpush-configuration-api/understanding-logpush-api/#options).
 - `name` (String) The name of the logpush job to create.
 Must match the regular expression `^[a-zA-Z0-9\-\.]*$`.
 - `ownership_challenge` (String) Ownership challenge token to prove destination ownership, required when destination is Amazon S3, Google Cloud Storage, Microsoft Azure or Sumo Logic.
 See [Developer documentation](https://developers.cloudflare.com/logs/logpush/logpush-configuration-api/understanding-logpush-api/#usage).